Purity-dev-614E/church_connect/README.md

 ### For All Users
 - **User Authentication**: Secure login, signup, and password reset functionality
 - **Profile Management**: Create and update personal profiles
+- **Region Selection**:
+  - Select your church region during profile setup
+  - View detailed region information
+  - See region assignments in user profiles
+  - Filter groups and events by region
 - **Group Membership**: View and interact with groups you belong to
 - **Event Participation**: View upcoming events and manage attendance